Flantive/friendlist/README.md

       ...
     ]

-Every object in that array is separate error concerning one of sent params.
+Every object in that array is separate error concerning one of sent parameters.

 ## Additional Testing

-To help with testing, only on development environment there are available requests:
+To help with additional testing, only on development environment there are available requests:

     GET /testing/clearDB       # clears DB
-    GET /testing/fillDB/sample # fills DB with 5 users, each with 1-2 friends
+    GET /testing/fillDB/sample # fills DB with 5 users, ID: 1-5, each with 1-2 friends
-    GET /testing/fillDB/small  # fills DB with 100 users, each with ~20 friends
+    GET /testing/fillDB/small  # fills DB with 100 users, ID: 1-100, each with ~20 friends
-    GET /testing/fillDB/medium # fills DB with 10000 users, each with ~100 friends
+    GET /testing/fillDB/medium # fills DB with 10000 users, ID: 1-10000, each with ~100 friends
-    GET /testing/fillDB/big    # fills DB with 100000 users, each with ~250 friends
+    GET /testing/fillDB/big    # fills DB with 100000 users, ID: 1-100000, each with ~250 friends

 **Warning!**